Listening Section in IELTS Test

 2. Be Clear with the Time Duration of the Test

-- The time allotted for the Listening IELTS Test is 30 minutes, and an additional time of 10 minutes.
+- The time allotted for this test is 30 minutes, and an additional time of 10 minutes.

 - Listen to the audio and write the answers in the question paper during the 30 minutes time.
 Transfer your answers on the answer sheet during the last 10 minutes.